MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 -->
 ## Enums

 Enums in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are modeled as OptionSets in Common Data Service.
 When a virtual entity for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is generated, the required enums are generated as OptionSets.
-If an OptionSet already exists, it's used instead.
+If an OptionSet already exists, it is used instead.

 ## Company